DavidGoldman/ASUS-P8Z68-V-PRO-GEN3-Hackintosh/Upgrading.md

 1) Select the `nv_disable=1` option when booting in Clover.
 This should disable all graphics acceleration, making it run like crap, but you should now have video output so you can fix it.
 2) Install [Lilu.kext](https://github.com/vit9696/Lilu) and [NvidiaGraphicsFixup.kext](https://sourceforge.net/projects/nvidiagraphicsfixup/)
-3) If using Nvidia web drivers, make sure you're on the latest updated version for Sierra.
+3) If using Nvidia web drivers, make sure you've installed the latest updated version for Sierra.
 4) If using Nvidia web drivers, make sure you follow [this guide](https://www.tonymacx86.com/threads/new-method-for-enabling-nvidia-web-drivers-in-clover.202341/) to use the correct flag for Sierra.
 This means removing `nvda_drv=1` as a boot arg and adding `NvidiaWeb` in `SystemParameters`.

 ## Fixing Audio (in/out devices not showing up)